 How to shade letters

-I thought I’d talk about shading, it’s one of the most common questions I get on instagram, I sent this guide to those who subscribe to the Tips & Trix letter.
-If you also want to get tips and news from me, sign up for my newsletter.
+Let’s go over the world’s party trick: how to shade letters.
+It gives your letters so much umpf and you so much cred, and once you learn it, it’s a breeze.
+It’s also one of the most common questions I get on instagram, so writing about it here was a no brainer.
+I sent this guide to those who subscribe to the Tips & Trix letter.
+If you also want to receive tips and news from me, you can sign up for my newsletter.

 Creating a kind of shadow on your letters gives them a three-dimensional feel, as if they are rising up from the paper or floating above it.
 It’s a very effective way to make words “pop”, i.e. stand out better, and not least it works very well to get admiring comments, hehe.
 And it IS cool that you can trick the eye that someone two-dimensionally looks like it has three dimensions, just by using pen and paper in a certain way.